 Your digital menu can be a significant asset if it’s utilized correctly, and so it is important to continue to monitor and improve it as you go.

-The television used for the display should handle high-resolution imagery, upwards of full HD, at 1920 by 1080 pixels.
+The television used for TV menu boards in restaurants should be able to handle high-resolution imagery, upwards of full HD, at 1920 by 1080 pixels.
 For particularly detailed images, having 4K (3840 by 2160 pixels) resolution guarantees that the image displays without compressing or losing any quality.

 To create the actual images themselves, any design tool can be effective.
 The most popular are Photoshop, Indesign, GIMP or Canva.